SchusterLab/instruments/README.md

    git clone https://github.com/SchusterLab/instruments.git
    ```

 - Then inside your github `instruments` folder, do `pip install -e .`.
+The `.` at the end tells `pip` that you are passing the entire local folder in.
 This is equivalent to `python setup.py develop`.
 See here: [stackoverflow](http://stackoverflow.com/questions/2087148/can-i-use-pip-instead-of-easy-install-for-python-setup-py-install-dependen).

 ## To Contribute: